Updated: Aug 13

 Aquaponics on the other hand is managed by nature, it is full of life that balances each other so well that the water never needs to be changed.

-Both systems work, however, hydroponics is man managed, sterile, and is optimal under exact conditions.
-While Aquaponics is a naturally balanced, mother nature managed system.
+Both systems work, however, hydroponics is man-managed, sterile, and is optimal under certain conditions.
+Aquaponics is a naturally balanced, mother nature-managed system.

 I find Aquaponics easier to set up i.e. you just need a fish tank and a tray of plants sitting on top.
 But, in a hydroponics system, you need to buy the nutrient solution, pumps, pipes etc.